shimonpi/AppliedCFD_Tutorials/Tutorial_3/Tutorial_3_3/README.md

    Replace '\<YourUserName\>' with your actual Windows username.

 2. Visualizing the results in **ParaView**:
-   - Open **ParaView** from your Windows start menu and load "plate.foam" file.
+   - Open **ParaView** from your Windows start menu and load 'plate.foam' file.
-   - Visualize "U_x" and mesh edges.
+   - Visualize 'U_x' and mesh edges.

    Here is what you should see if everything is done correctly: